DMTF/Redfish-Service-Validator/README.md

 CacheFilePath = Path to cache directory

+LinkLimit = TypeName:## -- Option to limit the amount of links accepted from collections, default LogEntry:20

 PayloadMode = [Default, Tree, Single, TreeFile, SingleFile] -- Options for the target of validation, allowing to specify a file or specific URI and traversal behavior

 PayloadFilePath = Path to URI/File